Should Germany import hydrogen or produce it at home? | DW | 08.10.2020

 Can Germans live with all the solar panels needed to supply the huge amounts of additional electricity?

-But over the years, the price of solar photovoltaic panels has dropped so dramatically that installing solar panels in Germany has become cheaper than importing solar power from North Africa, despite Germany's being much less sunny, because producing domestic solar power doesn't require building long-distance transmission lines.
-The Desertec project has faded from view.
+But over the years, the price of solar photovoltaic panels has dropped so dramatically that installing solar panels in Germany has become cheaper than importing solar power from North Africa, despite the Germany's cloudier skies — producing domestic solar power doesn't require building long-distance transmission lines.
+The Desertec project has since faded from view.

 Michael Sterner, an engineering professor in Bavaria who is an expert on "power-to-gas systems" for making clean hydrogen from renewable energy and water, believes Germany will eventually need to import clean energy from overseas, especially in the form of synthetic liquid fuels.